Production

 Ole No.2

-All our wool
+All our wool is mulesing-free

 Mulesing is a controversial and painful procedure that involves removing flaps of wool-bearing skin from the breech and tail of the sheep.
 Often performed on Merino sheep due to their characteristic wrinkly skin, the method was intended to prevent infections from flies but is today regarded as both primitive and abusive.